MS in Library & Information

 We also offer our library science degree online.
 Learn more about iSchool@Syracuse Online.

 Our LIS program has been accredited by the American Library Association (ALA) since 1928 and received continued accreditation in 2016 after its last review.
-We are also National Council for Accreditation of Teach Education (NCATE) / Council for the Accreditation of Educator Preparation (CAEP) accredited.

 Our Faculty, Students, and Alumni